IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/index.md

 ### Installing App Connect

-- **App Connect SaaS** is available in the IBM Cloud catalog [here](https://cloud.ibm.com/catalog/services/app-connect).
+- **App Connect SaaS** is available in the [IBM Cloud catalog ](https://cloud.ibm.com/catalog/services/app-connect).

-- **App Connect Enterprise on-prem** can be provisioned within your RedHat OpenShift Cluster directly from the OpenShift Operator.
-Please follow the docs [here](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=ons-app-connect)
+- **App Connect Enterprise on-prem** can be provisioned within your RedHat OpenShift Cluster directly from the [OpenShift Operator](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=ons-app-connect)

 - If you are using a MAS or TAS Managed Service provided by IBM SRE you can request Dev and Test instances of App Connect.
 Please reach out to your SRE contact.